Brain Pill Review - How Well Does It Work?

 Vinpocetine (5mg): With potential in enhancing cerebral blood flow, 5-40mg is the common daily dosage[27].
 The formulation is on the lower end, yet still effective.

 Ginkgo Biloba (100mg): Celebrated for its antioxidant properties and potential in improving cognitive function, effective dosages usually lie between 120-240mg[28].
-Brain Pill's dosage is a tad under the recommended range.
+Brain Pill's dosage is under the recommended range.

 DHA Complex (100mg): As a critical omega-3 fatty acid for the brain, dosages for cognitive purposes often start from 250mg[29].
 Here, Brain Pill might be under-dosed.